Candy Girl (album): Release and promotion

-The lead single of the album, Candy Girl, while being a massive hit on Black radio stateside and overseas, struggled for consistent plays on Pop radio and the video failed to crack the rotation at MTV in the U.S. despite strong sales numbers and being No. 1 on the Black Singles charts, surpassing George Clinton's "Atomic Dog" and Michael Jackson's "Billie Jean" while staving off "Beat It" on May 14, 1983, spending 18 straight weeks on Billboard's Black Singles charts.
-"Candy Girl" was released on July 19, 1983, and was a Top Black Album Pick by Billboard in the July 23rd, 1983 issue.
-"Candy Girl" first entered Billboard's Black LPs chart at #44 the week of August 13, 1983 Although New Edition's "Candy Girl" album spent 43 straight weeks on Billboard's Black LPs chart and 33 straight weeks on the Billboard 200 beginning on September 23, 1983, with a peak position of #90, neither the hit single "Candy Girl" nor the LP "Candy Girl" received RIAA Gold or Platinum certification due to questionable accounting practices.
-Disputes over sales and revenue generated by the "Candy Girl" single and album led to New Edition's family seeking representation to sue their label Streetwise Records and wrest control of the group from Bostonian songwriter/producers Maurice Starr, Michael Jonzun and Arthur Baker.
+Although New Edition's Candy Girl album spent 43 straight weeks on the Black LPs chart and 33 straight weeks on Billboard's Top LPs & Tapes chart beginning on September 23, 1983, with a peak position of number 90, neither the hit single "Candy Girl" nor the LP Candy Girl received RIAA Gold or Platinum certification due to questionable accounting practices.
+Disputes over sales and revenue generated by the "Candy Girl" single and album led to New Edition's families seeking representation to sue their label Streetwise Records and wrest control of the group from Bostonian songwriter/producers Maurice Starr, Michael Jonzun and Arthur Baker.